RX J0852.0−4622

 The central compact object (CCO) was discovered in 2001.
 In the initial Chandra X-ray image and deeper images thereafter, no pulsations were detected from the compact remnant, which is believed to be the neutron star CXOU J085201.4-461753.
+A different pulsar was suggested as the remnant, but its kinematics do not conform as well to the observed kinematics of the remnant shell.